https://research.ouhsc.edu/ Parent Page: Home id: -1 Active Page: Home id: 26708

 TSET Legacy Grants are due on Monday, June 16th by Noon.
 Due to the number of OUHSC applicants ALL TSET Legacy Grants will have a five (5) day deadline for submission to ORA for review.

-They will be due to ORA no later than Noon, Monday, June 9th.
+They will be due to ORA no later than Noon on Monday, June 9th.
 Applications will be reviewed in the order they are received.

-An Important Note from ORA – this is to notify the campus that the GRANTS team in ORA is currently four people short.
-Please be patient and ensure your applications are submitted on time as required while we work through all proposals/requests and acquire new team members
+An Important Note from ORA – this is to notify the campus that the GRANTS team in ORA is currently short of SPAs.
+Please be patient and ensure your applications are submitted on time as required while we work through all proposals/requests and acquire new team members.